gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Readers are expected to be familiar with the terms and concepts related to the CoAP protocol described in {{RFC7252}}{{RFC7390}}{{I-D.dijk-core-groupcomm-bis}}.
 Note that, unless otherwise indicated, the term "endpoint" is used here following its OAuth definition, aimed at denoting resources such as /token and /introspect at the AS and /authz-info at the RS.
 This document does not use the CoAP definition of "endpoint", which is "An entity participating in the CoAP protocol".

-Readers are expected to be familiar with the terms and concepts for protection and processing of CoAP messages through OSCORE {{I-D.ietf-core-object-security}} also in group communication scenarios {{I-D.ietf-core-oscore-groupcomm}}.
+Readers are expected to be familiar with the terms and concepts for protection and processing of CoAP messages through OSCORE {{RFC8613}} also in group communication scenarios {{I-D.ietf-core-oscore-groupcomm}}.
 These include the concept of Group Manager, as the entity responsible for a set of groups where communications are secured with OSCORE.
 In this specification, the Group Manager acts as Resource Server.

 This document refers also to the following terminology.